 Welcome to the sociology program at The University of Texas at Dallas, which offers students the opportunity to pursue a bachelor of arts degree in sociology and a master of science degree in applied sociology.
 Through this program, students analyze the structure of groups within society and the way these groups influence the behavior of individuals.

-Graduates are often employed in areas such as social science and marketing research, social services, teaching, sales and marketing, human resources, public relations and healthcare administration.
-A number of sociology graduates also pursue professional and graduate degrees in law, social work, counseling, public administration, public policy and criminal justice.
+Our graduates are employed in areas such as social science and marketing research, social services, teaching, sales and marketing, human resources, public relations and healthcare administration.
+A number of sociology graduates also pursue professional and graduate degrees in law, social work, counseling, public administration, public policy, criminal justice and medicine.

 Sociology undergraduate and graduate students are encouraged to participate in the Sociology Club, an organization that meets periodically to plan and participate in community outreach, learn about career and research opportunities, build network ties with students and professionals who share an interest in the sociological perspective, and host guest lectures on topics of interest.

 For more information, contact president Stacy Ruiz.